MahsaFarjadnia/kth-lil-supplementary-material/README.md

 If you use the data or coefficients from this repository, please cite the original manuscript:

-> Farjadnia, M., Fontan, A., Molinari, M., Johansson, K. H.
+> Farjadnia, M., Fontan, A.,  Johansson, K. H, Molinari, M.
 > “Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation,” manuscript submitted for publication, 2026.